Nguyephi/stock-it/README.md

     ```
 ## Deploying to Vercel

-- **Deploy on vercel or use the cli:**
+- **Deploy on vercel (or use the cli):**

     Personally I deploy on [Vercel](https://vercel.com/).
-Simply sign up/in, create new project, connect your github repo, add env variables and deploy.
+Simply sign in, create new project, connect your github repo, add env variables and deploy.
-    Note: When you set the NEXTAUTH_URL env variable it can be set to http://localhost:3000.
-You will get a url after deploying, just remember to change your NEXTAUTH_URL to the url you get after deploying.
+    - Note: When you set the NEXTAUTH_URL env variable it can be set to http://localhost:3000 in order to deploy, however you will need to get the apps url after deploying.
+Change your NEXTAUTH_URL in vercel env variablesto the url you get after deploying.

+- **Deploying with oAuth:**

+    If you are deploying with an oAuth provider, you will need to change its callback url to your vercel url.
+To find the callback url append /api/auth/providers to you app url.
+This will give you all the callback urls for the different providers you have set up.

 ## Developer Notes